rohansingh2612/Fake-News-Detection-Sysytem/README.md

 ## Contributors
 - **Rohan** - Developer
-- **Jonathan Lee** - Machine Learning Specialist

 ---

 ## License
 This project is licensed under the MIT License.
-See the `LICENSE` file for details.
+See the [`LICENSE`](https://github.com/rohansingh2612/Fake-News-Detection-Sysytem/blob/main/LICENSE) file for details.